noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/vpc.md

 - db instances require a VPC with two private subnets not connected to an internet gateway
   - you can further protect your db by using NACLs and security groups

+### eks

+- you either create a new VPC or use an existing one
+- generally follow one of three patterns
+  - only public subnets: at most 3 public subnets in distinct AZs
+    - all worker nodes automatically receive public IPs and can send/receive internet traffic through an internet gateway
+    - a security group is deployed that denies all inbound traffic, but allows outbound traffic
+  - only private subnets: at most 3 private subnets in distinct AZs
+    - all nodes can optionally send/receive internet taffic through a NAT instance or NAT gateway
+      - a NAT instance/gateway must be deployed to each AZ
+    - a security group is deployed that denies all inbound traffic, but allows outbound traffic
+  - public and private subnets: 2 AZs, each with a private and public subnet
+    - recommended for all production deployments
+    - private subnet: deploy worker nodes
+      - dont receive public IPs
+        - worker nodes can still communicate with the cluster and other aws services
+        - pods can communicate outbound to the internet througha NAT gateway deployed in each AZ
+      - a security group is deployed that denies all inbound traffic, but allows outbound traffic
+    - public subnet: deploy load balancers for balancing traffic in private subnets
+      - all resources automatically receives public IP addrs
+      - you must ensure all subnets are tags so k8s knows which are public and private